phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 ### Creating a new Mapping
 After reading the page tables and creating a translation function, the next step is to create a new mapping in the page table hierarchy.

-The difficulty of creating a new mapping depends on on the virtual page that we want to map.
+The difficulty of creating a new mapping depends on the virtual page that we want to map.
 In the easiest case, the level 1 page table for the page already exists and we just need to write a single entry.
-In the most difficult case, the page is in a memory region for that no level 3 exists yet, so that we need to create new level 3, level 2 and level 1 page tables first.
+In the most difficult case, the page is in a memory region for that no level 3 exists yet so that we need to create new level 3, level 2 and level 1 page tables first.

 Let's start with the simple case and assume that we don't need to create new page tables.
 The bootloader loads itself in the first megabyte of the virtual address space, so we know that a valid level 1 table exists for this region.
-We can choose any unused page in this memory region for our example mapping, for example the page at address `0x1000`.
+We can choose any unused page in this memory region for our example mapping, for example, the page at address `0x1000`.
 As the target frame we use `0xb8000`, the frame of the VGA text buffer.
 This way we can easily test whether our mapping worked.

 We implement it in a new `create_mapping` function in our `memory` module: